reed9999/gdelt-demo/README.md

 * `load-gdelt-events.q` is just a hacked example to create and populate our gdelt_events table.
 * `first-demo-shorter.q` and `demo-*.q` from 003 to 010 are just simple queries to get familiar with this table.6

-I have also been working through Karau et al.'s *Learning Spark*, up to chapter 4 but also jumping to 9 on Spark SQL.
+I have also been working through the Karau book, up to chapter 4 but also jumping to 9 on Spark SQL.

 ## Next steps
 Updated 2018-09-09.
 Some of these overlap with each other, and also with the "working on" section above,